Tips to eating healthier in 2022

 Without even realizing it, we often use food to bribe, console or reward ourselves - and most of the time, the food we reach for isn’t healthy.
 The candy bars, cookies, cheeseburgers, chips, sodas, and beer that seem like easy fixes come with steep health consequences in the form of empty calories, extra fat, and fleeting satisfaction.
 The next time you’re looking to reward (or console) yourself, find a non-food option to enjoy.

-At our Urgent Care Centers, we’re here to help you and your loved ones stay healthy all year long!
+We’re here to help you and your loved ones stay healthy all year long!
 Save your spot online or just walk in.

 Written by Sarah Thebarge, Physician Assistant